 Our line is of two foot gauge and runs for around 3/4 of a mile, is operated with steam and diesel traction by the North Gloucestershire Railway Co.
 Ltd. We have steam locomotives that operated on narrow gauge railways in Belgium, Poland and South Africa.

 Most of our rolling stock is kept under cover in our large shed that you are welcome to visit when trains are running.
-Additionally you may visit our ex Midland Railway signal box, California Crossing, that came from Gloucester and served the Birmingham to Bristol main line.
+Additionally you can also visit our ex Midland Railway signal box, California Crossing, that came from Gloucester and served the Birmingham to Bristol main line.

 For the very latest NGR news please look at our Facebook page